Contributor biographies

 Ryan Juskus

 Ryan Juskus is Assistant Professor of the Practice in the Institute for Social Concerns at the University of Notre Dame.
 His research and teaching focus on the intersections of environmental studies, religion, social ethics, and politics, using humanistic and qualitative research methods to examine and develop just and transformative responses to environmental, climate, and energy challenges.
-Ryan earned a Ph.D. in religion from Duke University with a focus on Christianity and environmental politics in the Americas.
-Prior to joining the faculty at Notre Dame, Ryan held academic positions at Princeton University, Princeton Seminary, Wake Forest University, and Duke University.
+Ryan earned a PhD in religion from Duke University with a focus on Christianity and environmental politics in the Americas.
+Before joining the faculty at Notre Dame, Ryan held academic positions at Princeton University, Princeton Seminary, Wake Forest University, and Duke University.

 Sarah E. Vaughn

 Sarah E. Vaughn is an Associate Professor of Anthropology at the University of California, Berkeley.
-Vaughn’s research agenda entails developing an ethnographic approach and critical social theory of climate adaptation.
+Vaughn’s research agenda entails developing an ethnographic approach and a critical social theory of climate adaptation.
 This research primarily focuses on Guyana and Bermuda.
 She is the author of numerous articles published in scholarly journals as well as literary and environmental magazines.
 She is the author of the award-winning book Engineering Vulnerability: In Pursuit of Climate Adaptation (Duke, 2022).
 She is the co-editor-in-chief of the flagship journal Cultural Anthropology (2026-2030, Wiley Press).

 Serpil Opperman

 Serpil Opperman is Professor of environmental humanities and director of the Environmental Humanities Center at Cappadocia University.
-Oppermann played a key role in developing material ecocriticism—an ecocritical theory that she has continued to expand, exploring the expressive creativity of the more-than-human world at the intersections of science studies, environmental, and blue humanities.
-She has served as the 7th President of EASLCE—European Association for the Study of Literature, Culture, and Environment (2016–2018).
+Oppermann played a key role in developing material ecocriticism – an ecocritical theory that she has continued to expand, exploring the expressive creativity of the more-than-human world at the intersections of science studies, environmental, and blue humanities.
+She has served as the 7th President of EASLCE – European Association for the Study of Literature, Culture, and Environment (2016-2018).
 She is the author of Ecologies of a Storied Planet in the Anthropocene (2023) and Blue Humanities: Storied Waters in the Anthropocene (2023).

 Sophie Wennerscheid